DivvyCloud/QuickStart/README.md

 ## Note about CentOS with SE Linux

-SE Linux prevents Docker from writing MySQL and ElasticSearch data to the host system.
-The workaround is to run this command from the 'botfactory'
+SE Linux prevents Docker from writing MySQL data to the host system.
+The workaround is to run this command from the 'divvycloud'
 directory:
 ```bash
 chcon -Rt svirt_sandbox_file_t data